MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **RelatedCV**  The previous correlation vector that was used by the client before swapping with a new one.
 - **RepeatFailCount**  Indicates whether this specific piece of content has previously failed.
 - **RevisionNumber**  Identifies the revision number of this specific piece of content.
-- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Microsoft Store, etc.).
+- **ServiceGuid**  Identifier for the service to which the software distribution client is connecting (Windows Update, Windows Store, etc.).
 - **StatusCode**  Result code of the event (success, cancellation, failure code HResult).
 - **TargetGroupId**  For drivers targeted to a specific device model, this ID indicates the distribution group of devices receiving that driver.
 - **TargetingVersion**  For drivers targeted to a specific device model, this is the version number of the drivers being distributed to the device.